December 17, 2017

 What’s the difference, though, between a sore throat caused by a cold or flu and a sore throat caused by allergies?
 If your sore throat is paired with sneezing and itchy eyes, two symptoms that are less common with flu, allergies are likely the culprit.

 You don’t want to wait for the tickle to turn into a stubborn sore throat.
 At the first sign of a back-of-the-throat itch, give your immune system a powerful boost with important, key nutrients and vitamins, like vitamin D and vitamin C, both of which your body needs to fight infection.
 Vitamin D strengthens the immune system and fights against disease.
-Plus, it’s chalk-full of antimicrobials that attack viruses that cause the flu and can actually speed up recovery time.2 Vitamin C, which can be found in fruits and vegetables as well as taken in supplement form, can also help shorten the duration of flu symptoms – but remember that overdoing it won’t help!
+Plus, it’s chock-full of antimicrobials that attack viruses that cause the flu and can actually speed up recovery time.2 Vitamin C, which can be found in fruits and vegetables as well as taken in supplement form, can also help shorten the duration of flu symptoms – but remember that overdoing it won’t help!
 Any extra vitamin C will go to waste and simply be flushed out of your body in your urine.

 2. Achy Break-y Body Aches and Chills